Interstate 25 in Colorado: Pueblo to Denver

 I-25 leaves El Paso County and enters Douglas County at Monument Hill, elevation 7352 ft, north of Monument.
 I-25 then continues north through more rural and hilly areas east of the Rocky Mountains until reaching Castle Rock at exit 181.
-I-25 continues through rural and hilly portions of Douglas County until interchanging with E-470, the partial beltway of Denver as the toll road serves the Centennial Airport and the much larger Denver International Airport.
+I-25 continues through rural and hilly portions of Douglas County until intersecting E-470, the partial beltway of Denver serving the Centennial Airport and the Denver International Airport.

 After entering Arapahoe County, I-25 cuts through the Denver Technological Center (DTC) between Dry Creek Road and Belleview Avenue (exits 196 and 199).
 I-25 enters Denver at the I-225 interchange, a spur that detours motorists to I-70 through Aurora, at exit 200.
 I-25 turns in a westerly direction between Evans Avenue (exit 203) and Colorado Boulevard (exit 204).
 University of Denver lies just to the south of the Interstate at exit 205.
 It then turns back north after exit 207.
 I-25 curves around the west side of downtown Denver, where it can be accessed by I-70 Bus. at exit 210.
-I-25 then interchanges with I-70 at exit 214 right before leaving the City and County of Denver.
+I-25 then interchanges with I-70 at exit 214 right before leaving the City and County of Denver and enters Adams County.